fantasyz/Krita_Hold_To_Show_Popup_Palette/README.md

 Right click [Here](https://github.com/fantasyz/Krita_Hold_To_Show_Popup_Palette/raw/master/Script/Krita%20Hold_To_Show_PopupPalette.ahk) and "Save as" to download the **script (.ahk) version**.

+It is only for previewing the hold and show behaviour.
+Not for daily use as picking brush from the popup has side effect!

 Or

 Right click [Here](https://github.com/fantasyz/Krita_Hold_To_Show_Popup_Palette/raw/master/Bin/Krita_Hold_To_Show_PopupPalette.exe) and "Save as" to download the **Executable (.exe) version**.